pdlive215/nn_tutorials/README.md

 # nn_tutorials
-Neural Network tutorials using Python, numpy, and PyTorch
+Neural Network tutorials (and notes) using Python, numpy, and PyTorch

 activations (all of the activation functions in `nn.functional`)